bugcrowd/templates/submissions/description/cryptographic_weakness/insecure_implementation/missing_cryptographic_step/template.md

-# Missing Cryptographic Step

-## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
 Missing computational steps during the implementation of cryptography was identified which degrades security.
 This can allow an attacker to break the confidentiality and integrity of requests sent to and from the endpoint.

 ## Business Impact